Northridge man indicted again in metal thefts that hit former GM, tornado-damaged sites

 Moraine police Sgt.
 Andrew Parish previously said they were pursuing a charge of engaging in a pattern of corrupt activity, which shows that the defendants had "done this in a pattern of theft ... a continuation of multiple crimes that they've committed to benefit their organization."

 Leeth was booked into the Montgomery County Jail on Dec.
 18, 2019 — one day before Moraine police and county law enforcement raided his home in the 2800 block of Coronette Avenue.
-He was released the following January after posting a $10,000 surety bond and is on electronic home monitoring with work privileges, court records show.
+He was released in January 2020 after posting a $10,000 surety bond and is on electronic home monitoring with work privileges, court records show.

 The search of Leeth's home followed a long-term investigation, said Sgt.
 Andrew Parish of the Moraine Police Division, the lead investigating agency.
 In Moraine, "they have caused hundreds of thousands if not millions of dollars in damage to these buildings," he said previously.